frederic-perez/AmE-dictionary/dictionary.md

 __Roto-Rooter__
 __S&L__ _An S&L swinger._
 __S'mores__ _S'mores season!_
-__SAT__ :two: _Trademark_ (in the US) A test of a student's verbal and mathematical skills, used for admission to American colleges, competitor to the ACT.
+__SAT__ _trademark_ :two: (in the US) A test of a student's verbal and mathematical skills, used for admission to American colleges, competitor to the ACT.
 __SEAL__ _It is something U.S. Navy SEALs do._
 __Sam Browne belt__
 __Saran wrap__ _n_ :dart: _(Cookery)_ A thin, clear, stretchy plastic sheeting used as a moisture-proof wrapping.